igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/track_attributes.md

 * To **resize the name panel**, select *View > Set Name Panel Width...*

 By default, tracks are assigned names based on the **name** sample attribute.
-To change which sample attribute is used to define the **default track name**:
+If you have loaded additional [sample attributes](../sample_attributes.md), you can use a different attribute to define the **default track name**:

 *   Enter the sample attribute name in the field *Sample attribute key for track names* in *View > Preferences > Tracks*.